EduardoAlm/Digital-Signal-Processing-and-Data-pre--processing/README.md

 The Downloader and get-data scripts are finished and make easier getting data from platforms such as IRIS.

-The other three scripts are still incomplete for the data has been processed, through the use of the stft algorithm ..., but the data final result visualization is still to be done.
+The other three scripts (forw, stft and main) are still incomplete for the data has been processed, through the use of the stft algorithm ..., but the data final result visualization is still to be done.
 These three make use of the obspy framework as well as matplotlib, scipy and numpy libraries.

+There are also two more scripts one in matlab and another in python that contain a simple code to aproximate continuous periodic functions using the fourier series.